 Ken helps Cheri from north Texas with her wine glass project in the Professional Engraving Workshop.
 Cheri returned for a refresher about 4 years after her initial class.
 Several interruptions caused her to be away from her engraving so the refresher helped get her back up to speed quickly.
 Cheri has a small business where engraving is a great tool for personalizing some of her items for gifts.

-Although this is not engraving, this is a favorite example of where the art and Calligraphy collaboration began with Gail and me.
+Although the image and Calligraphy below is not engraving, this is a favorite example of where the art and Calligraphy collaboration began with Gail and me.
 In 1972 we started publishing parchment prints of our work, for sale in arts and crafts shops all across the U.S. By 1983 we had sold large quantities of the prints....sepia ink of her drawings and my lettering.
 American Handicrafts, Leewards, Frank's Nursery, and countless distributors and dealers of arts and crafts materials were our customers.